- Pancreatitis is an inflammation of the pancreas, an organ in the abdomen that helps the body digest food.

 When pancreatitis occurs, the pancreas releases enzymes and other substances into the surrounding area of the abdomen.
 These substances cause localized inflammation that damages the pancreas and nearby organs and can lead to life-threatening complications.

-What Are the Clinical Signs of Feline Pancreatitis?
+What Are the Clinical Signs of Canine Pancreatitis?

-Obtaining information about your cat’s medical history and performing a physical examination can provide your veterinarian with valuable information that can help determine if your cat may have pancreatitis.
-However, the diagnosis of pancreatitis can be complicated, because there is no single test that can diagnose it in all cases.
-Initial diagnostic testing may include blood work such as a chemistry panel and complete blood cell count (CBC), radiographs (x-rays), and an abdominal ultrasound examination to rule out intestinal blockages and other causes for the clinical signs.
-Depending on your cat’s health, your veterinarian may also recommend a surgical biopsy (removal of a tissue sample) to determine if your cat has pancreatitis.
+Obtaining information about your pet’s medical history and performing a physical examination can provide your veterinarian with valuable information that can help determine if your dog may have pancreatitis.
+However, the diagnosis of pancreatitis can be complicated because there is no single test that can diagnose it in all cases.
+Initial diagnostic testing may include blood work such as a chemistry panel and complete blood cell count (CBC), radiographs (x-rays), and an abdominal ultrasound examination to look for any pancreatic abnormalities and rule out intestinal blockages and other causes for the clinical signs.
 There are also specific blood tests that, when combined with other supporting information, can help diagnose pancreatitis; your veterinarian may recommend specific testing if pancreatitis is suspected.

 Treatment and Outcome

-Feline pancreatitis can be challenging to treat.
+Canine pancreatitis can be challenging to treat.
 There is no treatment that reverses the condition, so therapy is aimed at supporting the patient and minimizing the clinical signs until they resolve.
-Antibiotics are commonly given (although not always), as well as fluids and medications to relieve pain.
-If the cat is vomiting, medications can be administered to relieve this problem.
-If a cat with pancreatitis has not eaten for several days, your veterinarian may recommend nutritional supplementation early during the course of treatment.
-Some veterinarians provide nutrition through intravenous feeding (directly into a vein) or placement of a feeding tube.
+Antibiotics are commonly given (although not always), as well as medications to relieve vomiting and pain.
+Another aspect of treatment may involve “resting” the stomach and intestines to give them time to heal and rebound.
+Your veterinarian may recommend withholding food and water until the pet is no longer vomiting.
+During that time, the patient can receive fluids by injection; some veterinarians provide additional nutrition through intravenous feeding (directly into a vein) or placement of a feeding tube.
 If the pet does not respond to medical treatment, there are also surgical procedures to treat pancreatitis.